Dr. Brissett has been elected President of the American Academy of Facial and Plastic Surgeons

 • Quicker healing period

-The best candidates for skin cancer treatment are individuals diagnosed with common types of skin cancer who are seeking effective, personalized care to remove cancer and prevent recurrence:
+The best candidates for skin cancer treatment are individuals diagnosed with common types of skin cancer who are seeking effective, personalized care to remove cancer and prevent recurrence.
+Whether you are looking for treatment for facial skin cancer or another area of your body, some of the qualities and considerations that may mean skin cancer treatment is right for you include:

 • Have squamous cell carcinoma, melanoma-in-situ, or primary basal cell carcinoma